 Safety.
 For example, we emphasize the buddy system, which means that students are not allowed under any circumstances to go anywhere by themselves.
 They must always be with at least one other student.
 We also talk about emergency procedures and the steps students should take in case they get lost.

 Code of Conduct.
 Even though students will not be on campus, they are required to still follow the APSU code of conduct.
 The Dean of Student Affairs usually attends this orientation and makes sure students understand the consequences of violating the APSU code of conduct.

 Health.
 We provide tips and suggestions for how to remain safe and healthy throughout the study abroad experience.
-For example, tips of how to deal with jet lag and hydration.
+For example, tips of how to deal with jet lag, hydration, and culture shock.

 Below you will find the Parent's Survival Guide to Study Abroad.
 If you still have questions and concerns after reading these resources, you are welcome to contact our office.